Learn What Steps You Need To Take To Minimize The Increases

 We’ll show you what the California health insurance rate increases are going to look like.
 Then we’ll show you what steps you can take to make sure that your 2017 rates don’t skyrocket.

 What Are the 2017 Rate Increases In California?

-The rate increases will vary depending upon the health insurance company and the type of plan you have.
+The rate increases will vary depending on the health insurance company and the type of plan you have.
 In San Francisco rate increases will be between 0.4 and 24.8%, with Kaiser being the only health insurance company below double-digits.

-In Los Angeles you will see a range of -5.1 to 32.3%, and Kaiser, LA Care, and Molina limiting their rate increases to 7.5% maximum.
+In Los Angeles, you will see a range of -5.1 to 32.3%, and Kaiser, LA Care, and Molina limiting their rate increases to 7.5% maximum.
 A special note in Los Angeles is that Molina Healthcare will be decreasing all their 2017 rates.
 The San Diego market will see rate increases of -1.7 to 31.5%, where Kaiser and Molina keep their 2017 rate increases below 7.5%.